More Than 1,000 Holocaust Victims Are Buried In Belarus After Mass Grave Discovered

 "I am upset that the officials want to build on the sacred site," he added.

-Authorities permitted the apartment construction to continue, prompting locals and leaders in the Jewish community to denounce how the mass grave discovery was handled.
+Authorities permitted the apartment construction to continue, prompting locals and leaders in the Jewish community to denounce the way the mass grave discovery was handled.

 A petition to stop construction emerged online, with signatures supporting a proposal for the grounds to become a memorial park.